We’re worshiping online, what do I do with my kids?

-I hate to even say it, but I’m going to anyway … we’re living in a strange and “unprecedented” time.
-And I know it’s impossible to “do church” the way we used to, and a lot of people want to get back to the pre-COVID days.
+I think it’s a reality that it’s “impossible” to do church the way we used to, even though a lot of people want to get back to the pre-COVID days.

 Well, my family has older kids.
 I have an 18- and a 21-year-old at home.
 Our expectation is when I don’t have to be in the building, I stay home, and we watch the second service, online, together.
 Everyone can get up when the want to, they just have be in the TV room by 10:30.
 It’s casual.
 We listen to the worship.
 We talk a little bit during the service.
 Usually about what’s being said.
 We shhh each other if someone starts to talk for too long or too loud.
 We share what initially hit us after the service and usually that evening I will bring up one of the NOW WHAT questions.
 I just say something as simple as, “Not sure if you thought about the sermon today, but let me ask this one question.”
 And from there, we can have a pretty decent conversation.
 It might last a few minutes or up to 15 to 20 minutes.
 Time is never the goal.
 We just shoot for a good conversation.
 Long or short.
 It’s all good.